 Donohue’s Bill Marten, PE, BCEE is a presenter at the 112th Annual Midwest Food Processors Association Convention on Wednesday, November 30, 2016.
 His presentation is titled " Phosphorus Removal Considerations and Technologies " and provides a general overview of phosphorus removal wastewater treatment technologies – both chemical and biological.
 It covers the special challenges and considerations that can arise when considering and applying these technologies with food processing wastewater.
 Key issues include wastewater characteristics, technology capabilities and constraints, and interactions of various phosphorus removal approaches with the rest of the wastewater treatment system.
 Several case history examples of various phosphorus removal approaches will be discussed.

 Donohue’s Nathan Cassity, PE, BCEE is a presenter at the Central States Water Environment Association’s (CSWEA) Resource Recovery Seminar on Thursday, November 10, 2016.
 His presentation is titled "NEW Water Optimization Case Study" and covers the full scale final clarifier testing that was performed at the NEW Water Green Bay, WI facility which evaluated field performance of TSS removal and ultimately phosphorus removal tied to clarifier optimization.
 Donohue’s study is assisting NEW Water in optimization efforts to reduce phosphorus in the Lower Fox River basin.

-The Indiana Water Environment Association's Annual Conference is taking place November 18-20 in Indianapolis and features presentations from Donohue professionals.
+The 31st Annual Conference on the Environment is taking place on November 9 in Minneapolis and features presentations from Donohue professionals.
 Learn more here.